 I used to have fondue with my grandmother every New Years before she passed.
 It’s a memory I loved as a kid.

 So naturally, I think fondue for New Year’s is a great way to spend the holiday!

 I also think it’s great for Christmas, romantic Valentine’s Day dinner, anniversary treat, or in my case, I also had it as a 17th birthday surprise many years ago.

 Fondue is not just a fancy meal for adults.

 Kids love it!
 It’s a good way to show them how to cook their own food.
-Kids think it’s so neat to put their fondue forks in the pot.
+Kids think it’s so neat to put their fondue forks in the pot and watch it cook.